A note on the exact simulation of a random eigenvalue of a GUE matrix

+on the space of $n\times n$ Hermitian matrices $H=(H_{ij})_{i,j=1}^n$.
+That is, the diagonal elements are normal with zero mean and unit variance, and the off-diagonal elements are conjugate complex with independent real and imaginary parts that are both zero mean normals with variance $1/2$.
+For more on {\textsc{gue}} matrices, see \cite{guionnet, deift}.

-We operate under the {\sc{ram}} model, meaning that we assume that real numbers can be stored and operated upon in one time unit.
-Besides the standard operators, we also assume constant time performance for the exponential, logarithmic, trigonometric and gamma functions.
-We also assume that a source capable of producing an i.i.d.\ sequence of uniform $[0, 1]$ random variables is available.
+We operate under the {\sc{ram}} model: real numbers can be stored and operated upon in constant time.
+We also assume that all the standard operations as well as the exponential, logarithmic, trigonometric, and gamma functions can be computed in constant time.
+Finally, a source capable of producing an i.i.d.\ sequence of uniform $[0, 1]$ random variables is available.

-The problem of computing the eigenvalues of an arbitrary (deterministic) matrix is as old as it is well--studied.
-It follows from the Abel--Ruffini theorem (see \cite{abel}, \cite{ruffini}) that no exact finite--time algorithm exists that finds roots of polynomials of degree greater than 5.
-One therefore typically resorts to approximation algorithms to find eigenvalues of matrices of higher dimension.
-Most are quite efficient, including the Lanczos algorithm \cite{lanczos} and the Rayleigh quotient iteration \cite{kress} for Hermitian matrices, or, more generally, the power iteration \cite{powerit}.
+The problem of computing eigenvalues of a (deterministic) matrix is classical.
+This yields a natural first group of methods for the random case: one starts from the matrix $H$ and uses iterative numerical methods to compute the set of eigenvalues, noting that the Abel-Ruffini theorem (see \cite{abel}, \cite{ruffini}) implies that there is no exact finite-time algorithm that finds roots of polynomials of degree greater than 5.
+These methods must take time $\Omega (n^2)$.
+If one is satisfied with a given accuracy level, then some of these approximations can be computed in time $O(n^2)$.
+Prominent among these numerical methods are the QR algorithm \cite{qr, qr2, qr3, watkins} and its variations, Lanczos' algorithm \cite{lanczos}, the Rayleigh quotient iteration \cite{kress} for Hermitian matrices, or, more generally, power iteration \cite{powerit}.